 The trio created a banking program and debit card that aimed to improve the way typical millennials manage their finances.
 It was labeled unique compared to other banking apps in the country because it aims to just serve millennials.

 QPay has a feature that allows users to create a QR code containing their account’s information.
-The developers started promoting their Android and iOS app through campus societies.
-Their strategy worked successfully and helped the business grow momentum in the early days.
+Their launch strategy was clever, promoting the Android and iOS app through university societies.
+This grassroots approach paid off, helping QPay quickly gain traction among students.

 Shark Tank Appearance

-More than 150,000 Australian students were using their app before the show.
+At the time, over 150,000 Australian students were using QPay.
 It’s a decent figure, but the founders wanted to expand operations and take it overseas.
 They disclosed that their goal is to expand into the UK and the United States.

 While three Sharks weren’t interested in making an offer Steve Baxter and Naomi Simson quickly saw its potential.
 Noami initially didn’t want to work with Steve, but eventually agreed to split $380,000 for 8.4% of QPay.